Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 ***SECTION IS WORK IN PROGRESS.<br>ISTMALL LINKS ARE CURRENTLY BROKEN.
 WILL BE FIXED EVENTUALLY.<br>VOLUME ASSEMBLY ISN'T DETAILED ENOUGH.***

-### Arcade Spec Parts Japanese & American Cabinets
+### Arcade Spec Parts: Japanese Cabinets

-The control parts used by the arcade cabinets in Japan and America are listed below.
+The control parts used by the arcade cabinets in Japan are listed below.
 Other regions (may) use other configurations.
 This is only really useful for cabinet owners, users who want to create an exact replica controller, or for use as a reference.
 See section *Controller Parts* for general home arcade style controller parts.

 #### Buttons, Microswitches & Springs